Professor Lord Robert Mair CBE FREng FRS

 He was awarded the Gold Medal of the Institution of Civil Engineers in 2004 and the CBE in the 2010 New Year’s Honours.

 Professor Robert Mair was Master of Jesus College from 2001 to 2011.
-He is Professor of Geotechnical Engineering and Head of Civil and Environmental Engineering at Cambridge and the Senior Vice-President of the Royal Academy of Engineering.
+He is Emeritus Sir Kirby Laing Professor of Civil Engineering, former Head of Civil and Environmental Engineering, and is currently Director of Research.

 He read Engineering at Clare College, Cambridge and subsequently obtained a PhD in 1979.
 Prior to his appointment to a Chair at Cambridge in 1998, he had spent 25 years in industry, throughout which time he maintained and developed close links with the academic world.